microsoft/PowerBI-visuals-CardBrowser/README.md

 # Card Browser
-A quick way to view document contents and metadata

-Card Browser is a thumbnail viewer and document reader that features flippable cards, allowing sampling the contents and metadata of a collection of documents or a news stream.
-Cards can be expanded into a reader view for examination of a single card's details.

-The Preview view unwraps each story into a preview card that reveals the source, headline, and leading text and image of the story.
-Using the preview view, the reader can scroll through a list or grid of thumbnails to quickly grasp the topic of each story in the collection.
-The MetaData view presents the documents' metadata in a tabular format.

-This is an open source visual.
-Get the code from GitHub: https://github.com/Microsoft/PowerBI-visuals-Cards/
+Browse documents using double-sided cards, and click to view in place.

+Card Browser is a document set viewer featuring flippable, double-sided thumbnails, providing a natural alternative to data tables for navigating media collections.

+The Preview face of each card renders the headline image, title, and origin of the story with a sample of the text, enabling the viewer to quickly identify documents of interest for further reading.
+Flipping the cards reveals the MetaData face, which lists key document properties.
+Clicking on a card expands it for detailed reading in place.